 As an FYI, most sunglasses have the size written on the inside of one of the temples.
 The eye/lens size is first, then the bridge size, and then the temple (arm) size.
 To see what size you are, grab a ruler, look in the mirror, and measure your face, temple to temple.
 Sunglasses measurements are taken in millimeters, so you’ll need to convert.
 Your face width should roughly measure out to the width of the lenses and the bridge.

 The final word on the best sunglasses

 The best sunglasses will protect your eyes from long-term damage caused by harmful UV rays, rest comfortably on your face, and make you feel like a million bucks (even the cheap sunglasses can look that good).
-And, yes, this applies for both men’s and women’s sunglasses alike, whether they’re aviators or oversized sunglasses or anything in between.
+And, yes, this applies for both men’s and women’s glasses alike, whether they’re aviators or oversized options or anything in between.
 There are details to sort out—like color, size, style, and shape—but that’s the fun stuff, especially now that you have some direction.
-Once you find a pair of cool sunglasses that feels like it was made for you, you may never want to take them off.>
+Once you find a pair of cool sunglasses that feels like it was made for you, you may never want to take them off.